csiebler/azure-machine-learning-mlops-workshop/pipelines-hyperdrive-step/README.md

 * [`hyperdrive.runconfig`](hyperdrive.runconfig) holds the general script definition (which dataset, cluster, etc.)
 * [`train.py`](train.py) takes all the hyperparameters as argument inputs

-You can check the results in the Studio UI:
+You can check the results in the Studio UI (navigate to the run, then select `Child Runs`):

 ![Hyperdrive in Studio UI](../media/hyperdrive_example.png)

+Each Hyperparameter permutation is its own child run.

 # Knowledge Check